iLib-js/ilib-lint/README.md

 - added rule source-no-dashes-in-replacement-params to check that replacement parameter do not contain dashes, which is not allowed in ICU syntax.
+- added rule source-no-manual-percentage-formatting to check that source string do not contain manually formatted percentages.
+Tell the engineer to use a locale-sensitive number formatter instead.

 ### v1.9.0